 - Improve your sleep hygiene – Use the bed for sleep only and not for reading or for doing work.
 Block any sources of noise and light.
 An effective way of enhancing sleep hygiene is sleeping and waking up at the exact same times every day.
 If you get in bed and fail to sleep within 20 minutes, get out and try something else like reading a novel for 20 minutes.
 Then, try again to fall asleep.

-Getting Help at Granite Recovery Center
+Getting Help at Granite Recovery Centers

 If you are having side effects from using sleeping pills or if you know someone who is experiencing difficulties, it is vital to get help.
 Any form of substance abuse disorder can have long-lasting consequences on your physical and psychological health.
 For example, the long-term effect of using sleeping pills is insomnia, which occurs when you cannot get any sleep at all.